Bandhavgarh Tiger Reserve

 Tiger & Elephant Safari Photo

 The park is open from 1st October to 30th June every year.
 It gets very cold during the months of November to January.
-During this period the temperature can go down to 1 degree centigrade.
+During this period the temperature can go down to 1-degree centigrade.
 The cold starts decreasing from February onward and then gradually hot season takes over.

 How to Reach?

-An overnight train Utkal Express connects with Umaria Station which is thirty two km from Bandhavgarh.
+An overnight train Utkal Express connects with Umaria Station which is thirty-two km from Bandhavgarh.

-Khajuraho is also connected to the park by road and so are Satna and Katni.
+Khajuraho is also connected to the park by the road and so are Satna and Katni.
 The latter is a big railway junction.